OpenDataology/website/content/en/docs/distributions/azure/deploy/install-kubeflow.md

 - `AGENT_COUNT=2`
 - `RESOURCE_GROUP_NAME=KubeTest`

-**NOTE**:  If you are using a GPU based AKS cluster (For example: AGENT_SIZE=Standard_NC6), you also need to [install the NVidia drivers](https://docs.microsoft.com/azure/aks/gpu-cluster#install-nvidia-drivers) on the cluster nodes before you can use GPUs with Kubeflow.
+**NOTE**:  If you are using a GPU based AKS cluster (For example: AGENT_SIZE=Standard_NC6), you also need to [install the NVidia drivers](https://docs.microsoft.com/azure/aks/gpu-cluster#install-nvidia-drivers) on the cluster nodes before you can use GPUs with OpenDataology.

-## Kubeflow installation
+## OpenDataology installation

-**Important**: To deploy Kubeflow on Azure with multi-user authentication and namespace separation, use the instructions for [Authentication using OICD in Azure](/docs/azure/authentication-oidc).
-The instructions in this guide apply only to a single-user Kubeflow deployment.
+**Important**: To deploy OpenDataology on Azure with multi-user authentication and namespace separation, use the instructions for [Authentication using OICD in Azure](/docs/azure/authentication-oidc).
+The instructions in this guide apply only to a single-user OpenDataology deployment.
 Such a deployment cannot be upgraded to a multi-user deployment at this time.

 **Note**: kfctl is currently available for Linux and macOS users only.
 If you use Windows, you can install kfctl on Windows Subsystem for Linux (WSL).
 Refer to the official [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.

-Run the following commands to set up and deploy Kubeflow.
+Run the following commands to set up and deploy OpenDataology.

 1. Create user credentials.
 You only need to run this command once.